Rillo¶

 self._state.account_deleted = True

-# execute() contains business logic and emits events via _emit()
+# Command methods contain business logic and emit events via _emit()

 if self._state is not None: